 Stop Drinking Liquids Three Hours Before Bed

 When you drink liquids three hours before bedtime, your kidneys are going to start filtering that while you sleep, creating more urine, and eventually compelling you to pee.
 So the easiest solution is to stop ingesting liquids within this window.
-Since alcohol is a diuretic (meaning that suppresses the release of anti-diuretic hormones, which help kidneys return water to your bloodstream) it will make you have to piss even more, and should be especially avoided in this three-hour window.
+Since alcohol is a diuretic (meaning that it suppresses the release of anti-diuretic hormones, which help kidneys return water to your bloodstream), it will make you have to piss even more and should be especially avoided in this three-hour window.
 Brahmbhatt similarly recommends steering clear of foods with a lot of liquid in them, such as watermelon, before bedtime.

 Pee Before Bed, Not Before Netflix

-It’s important for parents to practice what they preach during potty training and remember to pee right before going to bed.
-While this may seem obvious, Brahmbhatt says the most common mistake people make is urinating when they get ready for bed, even when they won’t be going to sleep until after an hour of podcasts or Netflix.
+It’s important for parents to practice what they preach during nighttime potty training and remember to pee right before going to bed.
+Although this may seem obvious, Brahmbhatt says the most common mistake people make is urinating when they get ready for bed, even when they won’t be going to sleep until after an hour of podcasts or Netflix.
 Men should make a point of getting up to pee one more time before actually closing their eyes, Brahmbhatt says, lest they find themselves awake a few hours later.